 A now-classic example of using graph analytics to identify networks of relationships is the International Consortium of Investigative Journalists (ICIJ) ‘s research on the Panama Papers.
 This research shed light on how authoritarian leaders and politicians used complex sets of shell companies to obscure their wealth from the public.

-Armed with graph analytics and document extraction tools, journalists were able to get structured data from thousands of documents on companies in offshore jurisdictions and use graph analytics to navigate through the structured data in the documents to identify the real owners of these companies.
+Armed with graph analytics and document extraction tools, journalists extracted structured data from thousands of documents on companies in offshore jurisdictions and used graph analytics to navigate the data to identify the real owners of these companies.

 2. Compliance

-Graph analytics are used to spot frauds or criminals and unlawful actions such as money laundering and payments to sanctioned entities.
+Graph analytics are used to detect fraud, criminals, and unlawful activities such as money laundering and payments to sanctioned entities.
 To detect criminals, analysts use the data of social media, texting, phone calls and emails to create a graph that shows how these data are related to criminals’ records.
 With that graph, government agencies can identify threats from non-obvious patterns of relationships.

 3. National security